XRPLF/xrpl-dev-portal/content/concepts/transactions/payments/direct-xrp-payments.md

 The basis of any financial system is _transferring value_: or, in one word, payments.
 The quintessential type of payment in the XRP Ledger is a direct XRP-to-XRP payment, which transfers XRP directly from one account in the XRP Ledger to another.

+Learn about [Direct XRP Payments](direct-xrp-payments-uc.html) use cases.

+---

 ## About Direct XRP-to-XRP Payments

 Generally, any address in the XRP Ledger can send XRP directly to any other address.
 The address on the receiving side is often called the _destination address_, and the address on the sending side is called the _source address_.
 To send XRP directly, the sender uses a `Payment` transaction, which can be as concise as the following: